Bachelor of Engineering

 - Keep abreast with the technology and pursue higher education

-- Work with professionalism to meet societal needs along with concern for environment
+- Work with professionalism to meet societal needs along with concern for the environment

 Engineering Graduates will be able to: